fieldtrip/website/tutorial/epilepsy.md

 _Male, age 9.
 Right parietal Glioma with parietal extended lesionectomy.
 Corticography also showed interictal discharges in the frontal lobe, though seizures were of parietal origin.
 Following the MEG, was operated and is now seizure free and off medication._

-MEG data was recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using an Elekta 306-channel system.
+MEG data were recorded at [Aston Brain Centre](http://www.aston.ac.uk/lhs/research/centres-facilities/brain-centre/) (ABC) using both a 275-channel CTF system and using an Elekta 306-channel system.
 This case report and the data are kindly provided by Professor [Stefano Seri](<https://research.aston.ac.uk/portal/en/persons/stefano-seri(448f2383-5cc6-48b7-ae19-f599c6e69c58).html>).
 The data has been clinically analysed by the staff of ABC using the software accompanying the MEG system.
 The FieldTrip analysis demonstrated here is only for educational purposes.

 ### Analysis of the CTF dataset